TheOriginalYangster/react-router-tutorial/README.md

 #### 3. Add following code to Body:

 `<Switch/>` components house Routes.
-A `<Switch/>` component operates like a switch statment; it goes top-down comparing it's routes "paths" the current URL.
+A `<Switch/>` component operates like a switch statment; it goes top-down comparing it's Routes "paths" the current URL.
-When it finds a match, it will render the component that is nested in the Route.
+When it finds a match, it will render the component that is nested in the found Route.

 Note: The way I coded the routes below is the simplest way to pass props to `<Route/>` child components.